phuse-org/SENDsanitizer/README.md

 Within the DS domain, StudyID, USUBJID, and dates are replaced as previously described.

-TX domain
-The SET variable is updated with Control, LD, MD, or HD values, and group-level information is replaced with SET values (Control, LD, MD or HD) value of the parameter SPLRNAM, SSPONSOR, SPREFID and SPLRLOC which contain identifiable information in TXPARMCD were removed
+In TX domain the SET variable is updated with Control, LD, MD, or HD values, and group-level information is replaced with SET values (Control, LD, MD or HD) value of the parameter SPLRNAM, SSPONSOR, SPREFID and SPLRLOC which contain identifiable information in TXPARMCD were removed

 EX domain

-BW LB OM Domain
+__BW LB OM Domain__

 A Bayesian Regression model were build for each domain of bw, lb and om using MCMCregress function from MCMCpack R package [MCMCpack: Markov Chain Monte Carlo in R](https://doi.org/10.18637/jss.v042.i09).
 Numerical Data then generated using this model.

 StudyID, USUBJID, and dates are replaced as previously described within the LB, BW and OM domain.

-MI domain

-###

-## MCMC method

-how we are using to generate data?
+__MI domain__

+percentage of the incidence and serverity was calculated.

 ## Installation